rahimoddin/Frontend/README.md

 		* It will receive fetch events for everything on the domain
 		* If we register worker file at /example/sw.j, thn it would only see fetch event for pages whose url starts with /example/

+		Example:
+		/examples/service-wroker/sw-example.html

+		Events
+		install - after registration of the worker fetch - on navigation to other pages or refresh activate -

+		Updating a service worker
+		* When user navigate to the site, browser will redownload the updated script file
+		* Service worker will be started and install event will be fired
+		* Old service worker still in place, new worker will be in 'waiting' state
+		* When currently open pages are closed, old service worker will be killed
+		* And new worker will take control, its activate event will be fired

 https://javascript.info/